Omwamii/simple_shell/README.md

-An Implementation of a simple shell using c programming
+#An Implementation of a simple shell using c programming
+#Below are the authors of the project

+Ian Alpha <ianalpha@protonmail.com>